ourparentcenter/micro-quasar/README.md

 ### Info
 This demo uses 3 quasar apps & single-spa as root.
 You may notice that the header & left drawer apps have empty routes, this is intentional.
 Quasar has yet a way to completely remove vue-router so any links to apps & sub routes ot apps will be taken over by header or left-drawer if routes are present.
 Routing to sub routes within apps works as long as another app doesn't have the path specified in it's routes file, so when constructing your single-spa quasar app plan your routing wisely.

+Since quasar auto creates the app.js & client-entry.js files I had to use string-replace-loader webpack plugin to modify the compiled files and comment out the `.then(start)` section of the client-entry.js file so that the error in devtools of #q-app element not being found went away.
+This doesn't seem to have an impact on functionality.